rorre/blog-nextjs/posts/browser-behavior.md

 ---
-Title: 'Browser Behavior: Form Problem'
+Title: "Browser Behavior: Form Problem"
 Date: 2021-08-20 15:00
 Modified: 2021-08-20 15:00
 Category: technology
 Tags: tech, webdev, web, browser
 Slug: browser-behavior
+Preview: Browsers and their inconsistensies...
 ---

 Web developing sucks.
 We all know that, and well, that doesnt just apply to web development, but to a lot of things in technology.
 However I would like to talk about this simple browser behavior inconsistency that occured back when I was registering for my uni's orientation program.